|Two runners nearing Sutton Bluff

 Additional race rules:

 l All runners must wear assigned race numbers.
-It is the runner’s responsibility
+It is the runner’s

 l Please do not litter on the course.
 Violators will be subject to disqualification.